 basic-auth

-plugin adds basic access authentication for clients to authenticate themselves before being able to access upstream resources.
+The basic-auth plugin adds basic access authentication for consumers to authenticate themselves before being able to access upstream resources.

 Examples